Create a Navigation File with Multiple Lists

 On the first line, type a dot (

-.), directly followed by an xref macro prefix and the page ID of the target page.
+.), directly followed by an xref macro prefix and the resource ID of the target page.

-At the end of the page ID, complete the macro with a set of square brackets (
+At the end of the resource ID, complete the macro with a set of square brackets (

 ).
 Press Enter to go to the next line.

 Since there isn’t any link text specified inside the square brackets, Antora will use the value of the target page’s default link text when it generates the site.

 Let’s add a list item.
 Type an asterisk (

 *), followed by a blank space, and then an xref.
 This time, enter link text inside the set of square brackets (